lldap/lldap/docs/mfa.md

 | Regular user | Nobody |

 In the UI: open the target user's profile and use the reset control, or call the GraphQL mutation `resetUserMfa`.
+This is the recovery path when a user has lost the authenticator they would otherwise need in order to replace it.

 A successful **password-reset email** also clears MFA (the mailbox is the recovery factor).
 The user must re-enroll afterwards.